labwc/labwc/CONTRIBUTING.md

 in the [`wl_container_of()`] macro which is needed in `wl_list*` and it does provide pretty big benefits in terms of type safety.

-We compile with `-std=c11` because that's what 'wlroots' uses and we do not want to increase the entry-level for OSs without good reason (and currently we can't think of one).
+We compile with `-std=c11` because that's what 'wlroots' uses, and we do not want to increase the entry-level for OSs without good reason (and currently we can't think of one).

 ### Naming Conventions

-There are three types of coordinate systems: surface, output and layout - for which the variables (sx, sy), (ox, oy) and (lx, ly) are used respectively in line with wlroots.
+There are three types of coordinate systems: surface, output, and layout — for which the variables (sx, sy), (ox, oy) and (lx, ly) are used respectively in line with wlroots.

-With the introduction of the scene-graph API, some wlroots functions also use node coordinates (nx, ny) but we prefer (sx, sy) where possible.
+With the introduction of the scene-graph API, some wlroots functions also use node coordinates (nx, ny), but we prefer (sx, sy) where possible.

 We do not worry about namespace issues too much and we try to not make the code a pain to use just to uniquify names.
 If we were writing a library we would